 A flat, non-elastic waistband features belt loops so riders can add their own cincher in the form of a belt.
 For my first couple of test rides I just used the leather belt I wear with jeans, and it worked great.
 The closure has a zipper and a large, plastic button to secure the fly.

 The Boardwalk shorts have two medium-depth hand pockets on the left and right and two — count ’em, two — rear pockets.
 The pocket on the right has a velcro closure, while the one on the left is wide open.
 Again, I don’t consider rear pockets to be super functional on the bike, but they do come in handy before and after the ride.

 The lightweight polyester fabric looks great on and off the bike, and I really like the small, embroidered logo patch on the left leg and the subtle reflective striping printed on the rear.
 Despite the “casual” look, the Boardwalk shorts are cut to move easily on the bike, and I experienced zero seat snags during my tests.

 Weighing a hair under 200g, these are the second-lightest shorts in the throwdown.
 The overall length is 22 inches, which is middle-of-the-road for the shorts I tested.

 POC Essential XC

 POC is well-known for high-quality hard goods like helmets and pads, and the company has recently added soft goods to the mix.
-The Essential XC shorts are the most affordable in this test, retailing for just $80 and currently on sale through POC’s website for just $64.
+The Essential XC shorts are the most affordable in this test, retailing for just $80.

 The Essential XC shorts are designed to be lightweight while also offering good durability and protection.
 They’re even designed to be water repellant.